 So, what kind of MSP training programs are there?

 - MSP solutions know-how.
 We have already mentioned that if you train your users to use your services correctly, you will lower the number of support requests and user-based failures.
-This training is typically included in the client onboarding process free of charge.
+This end-user training is typically included in the client onboarding process free of charge.
 In the event that your client needs more training sessions, bill them according to your hourly rate.

 - Basic security training.
 Many end users are not familiar with or do not care about, basic security considerations.
 (Things like sharing their passwords or working from open Wi-Fi networks without a VPN are already a joke among the IT crowd, and yet the huge majority of successful data breaches happen as a result of such obvious issues.)